informatica-global/pandoc-texlive-full/README.md

 # Docker Container for Pandoc with Full Multilingual LaTeX Packages and Arabic Fonts

+This container leverages Docker to run Pandoc with the necessary LaTeX packages and fonts, ensuring a consistent and reproducible environment for PDF generation.
+It can be used for any of the file formats supported by Pandoc.
+It is specifically geared towards making an easy consistent workflow to use Markdown for professional documents and presentations with beautiful LaTeX typesetting all done automatically.

 This Docker container provides the latest Pandoc release from its official GitHub repository, bundled with a comprehensive set of LaTeX packages and additional Arabic fonts to enhance Arabic language support.
 Please note that due to the inclusion of the `texlive-full` packages, the container download size exceeds 2GB.

 ## Running the Container